steslowj/astro-portfolio/src/content/work/cartography/style_az-sketchy.md

 description: |
   A choropleth map of the United States with individual counties colored by the percent of adults who get less than 7 hours of sleep.
 tags:
-  - United States
-  - Choropleth
   - UW-Mad
-  - Geog 370
+  - Geog370
-  - ArcGIS Pro
+  - ArcGIS-Pro
-  - Illustrator
+  - ESRI-Styles
 ---

 For fun